Max-linear models in random environment: Max-linear processes on directed acyclic lattice graphs

-For a communication network on $\N_0^2$ the representation \eqref{Xn} reduces to a maximum over finitely many random variables, for instance, the opinion of the root $0$ influences all opinions in the network.
-Hence, if the root node happens to hold the maximum of all $Z_j$ for $j\in\N_0^2$ it may dominate the opinion of the whole network, although by the max-linear coefficient matrix $B$ the opinions of all other nodes may have different realisations.
+{For a communication network on $\N_0^2$ the representation \eqref{Xn} reduces to a maximum over finitely many random variables, for instance, the root $0$ influences all the other nodes in the network.
+Hence, if the root node happens to hold the maximum of all $Z_j$ for $j\in\N_0^2$ its influence may dominate the whole network, although by the max-linear coefficient matrix $B$ all other nodes may have different realisations.}

-We consider in Section~4 percolation (dependence) properties between two fixed nodes $i$ and $j$ on $\Z^2$.
-Hence, although the underlying graph is infinite, we can always find a finite graph $(V_n,E_n)$ as above which contains $i$ and $j$.
-As a consequence, although the matrix $B$ may be an infinite matrix, we only need finite submatrices of it.

 As there may be several paths between nodes with different path-weights, so-called max-weighted models with same paths-weights along all possible directed paths between two nodes play an important role.
 We now give an example of such a max-linear process relying on the definition of max-weighted models presented in \cite[Definition 3.1]{GK} and discussed in \cite[Section 3]{GKO}.
 Resulting as a limit of max-weighted paths, we may call such a process max-weighted.
-In such a model, the same opinion reaches node $i$ regardless of the path it takes within the network.
-This means that it suffices to consider one path, for instance, that from the root 0 to every other node.

 \begin{example} [Max-weighted process] Let $V = \nat_0^2$ be the set of nodes and assume oriented edges between all nodes $i,j$ with $\delta (i,j) = 1$.
 Start with a subgraph in which the set of nodes is bounded and of the form $V_n = \{ (i_1,i_2) \in \mathbb{N}_0^2 : i_1+i_2 \leq n \}$ for some $n \in \mathbb{N}_0$ and the corresponding set of edges is denoted by $E_n$.
 Assume that the corresponding model is max-weighted so that every entry of the max-linear coefficient matrix is given by $b_{ji} = d_p \big( (j_1,j_2) , (i_1,i_2) \big)$, where $d_p \big( (j_1,j_2) , (i_1,i_2) \big)$ is calculated by a path analysis along the edge-weights as in equation (1.5) in \cite{GK}.
 Since the model is max-weighted, $d_p \big( (j_1,j_2) , (i_1,i_2) \big)$ is the same value for every path $p$ from $i$ to $j$ and thus we can write $d_p \big( (j_1,j_2) , (i_1,i_2) \big) = d \big( (j_1,j_2) , (i_1,i_2) \big)$, since the latter value is independent of the chosen path $p$.
 We now show that the DAG can be enlarged in such a way that the enlarged new subgraph is again max-weighted.
 Moreover, this procedure can be executed infinitely often.
 Let {$n \geq 1$} and assume that we add a node, say $(\ell_1,\ell_2)$ which we connect with the nodes $(\ell_1-1,\ell_2)$ and $(\ell_1,\ell_2-1)$ in $V$ by two edges with corresponding weights $c \big( (\ell_1-1,\ell_2), (\ell_1,\ell_2) \big)$ and $c \big( (\ell_1,\ell_2-1), (\ell_1,\ell_2) \big)$.
 By choosing these appropriately we can ensure that the new model is again max-weighted.
 More precisely, we choose the weights satisfying